 The more effort you put in, the more you can earn, so it’s important to set realistic expectations.

-Let’s be very clear: micro-task hustle does not replace a full-time job and won’t make you wealthy.
-It often pays below minimum wage when compared to traditional jobs, but it’s a practical way to cover small to medium expenses, like subscription services or phone bills.
+Let’s be very clear: microtasking does not replace a full-time job and won’t make you a millionaire.
+It often pays below minimum wage when compared to traditional jobs, but it’s a practical way to cover small to medium expenses.
+Narayana, for example, uses microtasking income to cover his streaming subscription costs.

 Different platforms have varying payout potential.
 For example, some tasks may pay $5–$15 per hour, such as transcription or app testing, while other tasks like surveys or gathering data typically pay $0.50–$5 per hour.